 All Showcase books are added to our online catalog and our permanent collection, becoming part of one of the largest freely accessible independent poetry collections in the country.
 The full-length exhibition catalog we post online in tandem with the exhibit lists every book and author, grouped by publisher, putting all poetry works on an equal footing and enhancing the findability of individual presses and books.
 You can download exhibition catalogs for the 2019 Poets House Showcase and 2018 Poets House Showcase.

 When should I send my press’s books to ensure they are included?

 We accept donations year-round, not just in the months preceding the Showcase.
 Early contributions are encouraged!

 What books qualify to be included in the Poets House Showcase?

-Any poetry book or poetry-related book published in 2019 or 2020 qualifies to be exhibited in the Showcase!
+Any poetry book or poetry-related book published from 2019 to 2022 qualifies to be exhibited in the next Showcase!
 This includes prose, such as books of essays, criticism, and biography on poets, as well as poetry in any format, such as chapbooks, broadsides, pamphlets, artists’ books, multimedia works, and even objects containing poetry.
 Books from both major presses and small presses are accepted, as well as self-published books.
 Journals and magazines do not qualify, nor do foreign-language materials that do not contain an English translation.

 Where do I send my books?

-If you would like to donate publications to the 2020 Poets House Showcase, please mail a single copy of each book you would like exhibited to:
+If you would like to donate publications to the next Poets House Showcase, please mail a single copy of each book you would like exhibited to:

 - Poets House